scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

   --config-on-postgres-host /etc/scalardb.properties
 ```

-This creates tables (in precise, views) with the same name with the tables in the ScalarDB database.
-In this example, the tables of`dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` are created.
-The column definitions are also identical to the ScalarDB database.
-These tables are [foreign tables](https://www.postgresql.org/docs/current/sql-createforeigntable.html) connected to the underlying storage of the ScalarDB database using FDW.
-Therefore, you can equate those tables in PostgreSQL with the tables in the ScalarDB database.
+This creates tables (in precise, views) with the same names as the tables in the ScalarDB databases.
+In this example, the tables of `dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` are created.
+The column definitions are also identical to the ScalarDB databases.
+These tables are [foreign tables](https://www.postgresql.org/docs/current/sql-createforeigntable.html) connected to the underlying storage of the ScalarDB databases using FDW.
+Therefore, you can equate those tables in PostgreSQL with the tables in the ScalarDB databases.

 ![Imported schema](./images/imported-schema.png)

 ## Run analytical queries

-Now, you have all tables to read the same data in the ScalarDB database, and can run any arbitrary analytical queries supported by PostgreSQL.
-To run queries, please connect to PostgreSQL with `psql` or other client, and post any arbitrary queries you want.
+Now, you have all tables to read the same data in the ScalarDB databases and can run any arbitrary analytical queries supported by PostgreSQL.
+To run queries, please connect to PostgreSQL with `psql` or other client.

 ```shell
 $ psql -U postgres -h localhost test